-Gin consumption grew 1.8% last year in the U.S. and the category sold over 10 million cases for the first time since 2017.
-The U.S. spent over $2.8 billion of its retail dollars on the category last year, accounting for 3.3% of the total distilled spirits retail spending in the country.
+Gin consumption declined 1.5% last year in the U.S. with the category selling just under 10 million cases.
+The U.S. spent over $2.9 billion of its retail dollars on the category last year, accounting for 3.0% of the total distilled spirits retail spending in the country.

 1. California: 1.2 Million Cases

 The Golden State represented nearly 12% of the share of gin consumed by the U.S. in 2021.

 The state of Florida saw $310 million in retail spending on gin in 2021, accounting for 4% of the state’s distilled spirit spending.

 New York City consumed 202k cases of gin in 2021 and the New York-Newark-Edison area was the top metropolitan area in the country for gin consumption.

 4. Georgia: 555k Cases